Who else is a sucker for "favorites" lists?

 This last CD has a story to it.
 Country music isn't usually my first choice.
 I don't hate it; I just don't like it as much as other styles.
 However, in March 2016, Joey Martin Feek passed away from cervical cancer.
 She grew up in the same hometown as my husband, Alexandria, Indiana.
 She was four years ahead of him in school.
 With a small-town population of just over 5,000, she became a source of local pride.

-In September, select movie theaters played the movie To Joey With Love which told her story.
-Her husband, Rory, took lots of video footage the last year or two she was alive.
-From what I heard, it was for no particular reason -he just felt for some reason like he should be filming their lives more. *insert tears!*
+In September 2016, select movie theaters played the movie To Joey With Love which told her story.
+Her husband, Rory, took lots of video footage the last year she was alive, apparently, for no particular reason -he just felt for some reason like he should be filming their lives more. *insert tears!*

 I cried the.whole.movie.